 In a world where fat is feared, it is really hard to admit that you can’t control what you eat.
 People are judgemental.
 The problem is that the more we eat in private and the longer we keep our eating a secret, the worse your binge eating gets.

 Let me give you permission: ‘Junk food’ is not off-limits to you anymore.
 But, when you enjoy treats, be sure you’re with people, at a social occasion.

 It’s scary to think that people will ‘judge’ you if they see you eating junk food but it’s crucial and so worth it.

-As I’ve said in an earlier post, stop waiting for the weight.
+Stop waiting for the weight.
 If you want to lose the weight, stop waiting.

 Get out.
 See friends.
 Make plans.
 Buy a swimsuit.
 Go to the beach.
 People who do fun adventurous things think less about food because they are too busy having fun to care.

 The chances of the weight coming off when you’re out living your life are much greater than when you’re at home alone, watching TV (next to the kitchen).

 And even if you don’t lose the weight by getting out there, at least you wouldn’t have missed out on your life whilst you waited for nothing.

 If want to stop binge eating forever and end emotional eating, then let’s do something about it.
 Check out Keep It Real to help you stop binge eating.